-• Record concerns and discuss these with the setting's designated person and/or designated officer for child protection matters.
-We record

-• We follow the procedures for reporting concerns and record keeping.
+- Record concerns and discuss these with the setting's designated person and/or designated officer for child protection matters.
+We record decisions made and the reasons why information will be shared and to whom; and - We follow the procedures for reporting concerns and record keeping.